climacoinworld/climacoin/README.md

 #### TokenStaking.sol

 Before running the deployment script for staking, you need to set up some environment variables.
 Replace the parameters inside `./scripts/token_staking_params.json` with your own parameters:
-- `token`: Address of the token.
-This token will be received by the beneficiary.
+- `token`: Address of the native token.
+The users can stake any amount of this token to increase their total balance.

 To deploy the staking contract, run:
 `npx hardhat run scripts/deploy_staking.js --network [NETWORK]`